 Other long-lived assets - A long-lived asset group is tested for impairment when events or changes in circumstances indicate that the carrying amount of a long-lived asset group might not be recoverable.
 Under U.S. GAAP, if the estimated undiscounted cash flows of the long-lived asset group exceed its carrying amount, an impairment is not recognized.
 However, if the estimated undiscounted cash flows are less than the carrying amount of the long-lived asset group, a second step is performed to determine fair value and an impairment loss is required if the carrying amount of the long-lived asset group exceeds fair value.
 Under the Group Reporting Basis, there is no separate undiscounted cash flow test and an impairment loss is recognized if the carrying amount of the cash generating unit exceeds the higher of its value in use or fair value less costs to sell.
-In 2020, we recorded an impairment charge under the Group Reporting Basis related to the write-off of all the capitalized software and a portion of the leasehold improvements associated with our WPB business segment.
-Under U.S. GAAP, the estimated undiscounted cash flows of the long-lived asset group exceeded its carrying amount and no impairment charge was required.
-Subsequent to recognition of the impairment charge in 2020, expenditures for software development and newly completed leasehold improvements in our WPB business segment were capitalized and amortized over their useful lives under U.S. GAAP, but not under the Group Reporting Basis.
-Consequently, the carrying amounts of capitalized software and leasehold improvements were higher under U.S. GAAP than under the Group Reporting Basis and, as a result, corresponding amortization expense was higher under U.S. GAAP.
-In addition, during 2021, we determined we would exit certain branches as part of our Restructuring Plan and, as a result, we recorded an impairment charge of \$18 million under U.S. GAAP to write-off the leasehold improvements associated with these branches.
-These leasehold improvements were previously written-off under the Group Reporting Basis.
+In 2020, we recorded an impairment charge under the Group Reporting Basis related to the write-off of all the capitalized software and a portion of the long-lived asset group exceeded its carrying amount and no impairment charge was required.
+Subsequent to recognition of the impairment charge in 2020, expenditures for software development and newly completed leasehold improvements in our WPB business segment were capitalized over their useful lives under U.S. GAAP, but not under the Group Reporting Basis.
+Consequently, the carrying amounts of capitalized software and leasehold improvements were higher under U.S. GAAP.

-In 2023, we recorded a reversal of \$149 million of impairment charges under the Group Reporting Basis related to capitalized software and leasehold improvements primarily associated with our WPB business segment which were previously written-off as discussed above.
-During the second quarter of 2023, we determined that the cash generating unit was no longer impaired under the Group Reporting Basis and that its estimated fair value exceeded its carrying value, which resulted in the re-establishment of these assets at their recoverable amount net of amortization that would have been recorded had no impairment loss been recognized and excluding any assets that have since been sold.
-During 2023, we also recorded \$22 million of lease related impairment charges under U.S. GAAP primarily associated with the exit of certain office space, while under the Group Reporting Basis, impairment was recognized when we committed to vacate the space in the fourth quarter of 2022.
+In 2023, we recorded a reversal of \$149 million of impairment charges under the Group Reporting Basis related to capitalized software and leasehold improvements primarily associated with our WPB business segment which were previously impaired and written-off as discussed above.
+During 2023, we determined that the cash generating unit was no longer impaired under the Group Reporting Basis and that its estimated fair value exceeded its carrying value, which resulted in the re-establishment of these assets at their recoverable amount net of amortization that would have been recorded had no impairment loss been recognized and excluding any assets that had since been sold.
+During 2023, we also recorded \$22 million of lease related impairment charges under U.S. GAAP primarily associated with the exit of certain office space, while under the Group Reporting Basis, impairment was recognized when we committed to vacate the space in 2022.